ymontmarin/adamsrt/README.md

 With this, you can edit the code on the fly and import function and classes of the package in other project as well.

-3. Optional.
+3. Remove Optional.
 To uninstall this package, run:
 ```bash
 $ pip uninstall adamsrt
 ```